obsidianmd/obsidian-help/en/Obsidian Sync/Sync limitations.md

 ### Does Obsidian Sync live-reload my settings?

 Obsidian Sync can automatically reload certain settings, but there are some limitations.
-For more details, refer to [[Sync settings and file selection#Reloading of settings|Reloading of settings]].
+For more details, refer to [[Sync settings and selective syncing#Reloading of settings|Reloading of settings]].

 ### Can I use a third-party sync with Obsidian Sync?